methal-project/FETE/README.md

 # Introduction

 Application to generate TEI for the body of theater plays in Alsatian, based on OCR output.
+Takes HOCR or ALTO formats as input and outputs TEI for the play's body: `<div>` elements for acts and scenes are encoded (with the relevant `@type` attribute), as well stage directions (`<stage>`) and character speech turns (`<sp>` elements, also identifiying their `<speaker>`).
+When speech is in verse, `<l>` elements are encoded.

-Takes HOCR or ALTO formats as input and outputs TEI for the play's body.
-The `teiHeader` element needs to be encoded separately, as does the play's `castList` element and other frontmatter preceding the play's first scene, besides backmatter after the last scene, if any.
+The `<teiHeader>` element needs to be encoded separately, as does the play's `<castList>` element and other frontmatter preceding the play's first scene, besides backmatter after the last scene, if any exists.

 Inspired by earlier literature (e.g. [Grobid](https://grobid.readthedocs.io/en/latest/Introduction/) among others), the tool uses Conditional Random Fields (CRF) as implemented in [sklearn-crfsuite](https://github.com/TeamHG-Memex/sklearn-crfsuite).
 Lexical and typographical cues present in OCR output, besides token coordinates on the page, are exploited to generate TEI elements.